- If I have a disability, why can't I automatically receive the testing accommodations I want?

 - Who reviews my documentation at ETS, and is it treated in a confidential manner?

 All disability documentation is reviewed and processed by ETS Disability Services staff and qualified ETS consultants.
+A panel of 36 outside experts review testing accommodations requests for graduate and professional programs administered by ETS.
+Members of this review panel include college disability service providers and ADA compliance officers, as well as psychologists, neuropsychologists, medical doctors, psychiatrists and special education faculty.
 In every instance, confidentiality is assured according to the ETS confidentiality policy.
 ETS will not discuss any aspects of your request with anyone except those you have given ETS authorization to contact.

 - How long does the review process take?

-If you submit a properly completed Certification of Eligibility: Accommodations History (COE), found in the Bulletin Supplement for Test Takers with Disabilities or Health-related Needs without documentation and you are eligible to be approved for accommodations through this process, it will take approximately two to three weeks to process your request.
-If you must submit documentation for review, the process may take up to six weeks, or even longer.
+If you submit a properly completed Certification of Eligibility: Accommodations History (COE) form, found in the Bulletin Supplement for Test Takers with Disabilities or Health-related Needs without documentation and you are eligible to be approved for accommodations through this process, it will take approximately two to three weeks to process your request.
+If you must submit documentation for review, the process may take approximately four to six weeks.
 For details, please refer to the FAQ section about the COE further down this page.

 If your documentation does not support your request for accommodations, you will receive a letter of explanation.
 In such instances, you may choose to address any deficiencies in the documentation and resubmit your request.
-To prevent delays, be sure that your documentation meets ETS's Documentation Criteria (see pg.
-17 of the Bulletin Supplement).
-For persons with learning disabilities, ADHD, physical disabilities, autism spectrum disorder, visual impairment, hearing loss, psychiatric disorders and intellectual disabilities, ETS has policy statements that specify documentation requirements.
+To prevent delays, be sure that your documentation meets ETS's Documentation Criteria (see the disability documentation guidelines).

 - Why does it take so long to process my accommodation request?

 ETS strives to review requests for accommodations as quickly as possible.
+The review process is highly individualized and decisions are made on a case-by-case basis.
 Given the large number of requests we receive, it is important that you submit your request as early as possible to ensure receiving a decision before the test date.

 If you have been approved for accommodations within the previous two years, your documentation is still current, and you are requesting the same accommodations for which you were previously approved, you may expedite the processing of your request by submitting only: